rednax825/LearningSDL/README.md

 WINDOWS: Before building, add the path to your local copy of the SDL2 library to and environment variable called "SDL2"

-To build this project, create a new directory called "build" From this directory, call `cmake ../`
+To build this project, create a new directory called "build"

+From this directory, call `cmake ../`

 From the build directory, use preferred build tool to compile an executable

 ### Running

 Create a new directory called "bin"

-Move the executable and a copy of the SDL.dll file to the bin directory Run that exe!
+Run that exe!